FredAmouzgar/python_Exercise/46_Simple_python_Exercise/README.md

 ## Reference
 The original collection of exercises was created by [Torbjörn Lager](torbjorn.lager@ling.gu.se) and was available [here](http://www.ling.gu.se/~lager/python_exercises.html), but now removed.
-I downloaded its pdf from another amazing [GitHUB repository](https://github.com/arsho/46-Simple-Python-Exercises-Solutions.git) by @arsho.
+I downloaded its pdf from another amazing [GitHUB repository](https://github.com/arsho/46-Simple-Python-Exercises-Solutions.git) by @arsho .